machaniG/machaniG.github.io/_posts/2025-06-16-digital-marketing.md

 ```
 ![alt text](/img/notconverted_funnel.png "not converted funnel")

-I found that the drop-off point is at the conversion stage.
-I followed this up by comparing the click through rate (CTR) with conversion rate.
+This observation led me to investigate the effectiveness of our ad copy by comparing the click-through rate (CTR) with the conversion rate (CR).

-## Click Through Rate and Conversion Rate
+**Click Through Rate (CTR) and Conversion Rate (CR)**

-I visualized CTR side by side with the conversion rate and noticed that the CTR is consistently higher than the conversion rate across all advertising channels; meaning the ads are attracting clicks, but a small percentage of customers are not completing the desired action.
-This implies that the ad copy and targeting might be effective in grabbing attention, but the offer might not be compelling enough to drive conversions for this group of customers.
+I noticed that CTR is consistently higher than the conversion rate across all advertising channels.
+This means our ads successfully attract clicks, but a lower percentage of customers complete the desired action of making a purchase.

+**Insight:** This implies that our ad copy and targeting are effective, but the offer or the landing page experience may not be compelling enough to drive conversions for some customers.

 ```ruby
 #define a reusable query function